bysqr/bysqr/README.md

 ## Notice

 Work on the project is still in progress.
 It is not suitable for a production run, until version 1.0, since not all features are implemented.
+Current version is very rough proof of concept.
-It is likely that there will be breaking changes in the future before settling on some stable API.
+It is very likely there will be breaking changes until 1.0, before settling on some stable API.

 The goal of the project is to provide full encoder and decoder implementation for Pay by Square and Invoice by Square, without any external dependencies and to be as much portable as possible, to allow compilation for various targets.

+## Installation

+You can download `bysqr` cli application from [Releases](https://github.com/bysqr/bysqr/releases) page.
+There are precompiled binaries for macOS, Linux and Windows, for x86 and ARM architectures.
+You can find there also a wasm build if you are interested.

+All binaries are compiled in two versions - the full version and headless version.
+The headless version does not have GUI and is ment to be run only from command line or shipped with your application.
+Hence, the headless version does not have any GUI related features, such as QR code preview.
+It's size is however much smaller than the full version.

 ## Usage